cameroncondry/cbc-kitten-scientists/README.md

 #### Cat Power

-Auto-hunts when catpower is at 95% capacity and Auto crafts parchments before the next hunt is deployed.
+Auto-hunts when catpower is at 95% capacity.

+Auto-builds the following buildings when they have a specific amount:

+- parchment
+- manuscript (2500 parchment)
+- compendium (500 manuscript)

 #### Religion

-Auto-praise when faith is at 99% capacity.
+Auto-praise when faith is at 95% capacity.

 #### Game Log

 Auto-observes astronomical events.

 ## History

-### 2015.03.10 - Version 1.1.3

-- Updated Auto Faith to wait for 99% faith capacity.
-- Move luxury resources out of Auto Hunt. (thanks [SphtMarathon](https://www.reddit.com/user/SphtMarathon))
-- Added safe guards for catnip in the winter. (thanks [jcranmer](https://github.com/jcranmer))

 ### 2015.03.08 - Version 1.1.2